iterative/dvc.org/content/blog/2021-09-14-september-21-dvc-heartbeat.md

 ## Learning Opportunities

-Our August Meetup video is out, so if you weren't able to make it you can catch all the details on [Antoine Toubhan's](https://twitter.com/AntoineToubhans) tutorial on
+Our August Meetup video is out, so if you weren't able to make it, you can catch all the details on [Antoine Toubhan's](https://twitter.com/AntoineToubhans) tutorial on
 [DVC + Streamlit = ❤️](https://www.sicara.ai/blog/dvc-streamlit-webui-ml)